ingydotnet/goji/README.md

 go install lib/json.go
 ```

-# How to Run the goji program
+# How to run/test the goji program

-Run server:
+Run the server:

 ```
 ./bin/json